The future of NHS HR and organisational development report: Unwrapped

 This comprehensive plan covers and embeds many key themes that are important for the future success of the NHS, including those previously highlighted in the We are the NHS: People Plan for 2020/2021 and the seven commitments of the People Promise.

-Here, two former NHS People Professionals, Patchwork’s Head of Customer Success Dan Chilcott and Patchwork’s Director of NHS Partnerships Sue Hodkinson, take a deep dive into the report and explore its recommendations.
+Here, two former NHS People Professionals, Patchwork’s Head of Customer Success Dan Chilcott and Patchwork’s Director of NHS Partnerships Sue Hodkinson, take a deep dive into the report and explore its recommendations for deploying a successful workforce solution.

-- The report highlights the need to invest in staff development as a means by which to help retain and progress staff throughout their careers.
+- The report highlights the need to invest in staff development as a means by which to help retain, reduce NHS staff burnout and progress staff throughout their careers

 - It also stresses the importance of cross-organisational working to improve patient care at all stages of all pathways

-- It recognises that technology can be utilised to overcome existing challenges and support complex, manual processes such as the onboarding and movement of staff
+- It recognises that a tech-driven workforce solution can be utilised to overcome existing challenges and support complex, manual processes such as the onboarding and movement of staff

 - The importance of planning for the ever-evolving changes to clinical services is reiterated, and the importance of being able to effectively deploy staff in line with need

-- The report also considers the importance of flexibility for staff, and its role in improving work-life balances.
+- The report also considers the importance of flexibility for staff, and its role in improving work-life balance.

-People Professionals within the NHS, and the health and care as a whole, ought to be praised for their perseverance in the face of the challenges of the past two years.
+People Professionals within the NHS, and the healthcare system as a whole, ought to be praised for their perseverance in the face of the challenges of the past two years.

 However, it is now time to focus on the support needed for those dedicated professionals; not only to solve the problems of today, but to prepare for success over the next 10 years.

-To enable this, workforce technologies and their supporting services must keep pace and keep in alignment with the direction being set by NHS leadership.
-We need innovative technologies that enable financial savings and deliver practical data analytics.
+To enable this, workforce solutions and their supporting services must keep pace and keep in alignment with the direction being set by NHS leadership.
+We need innovative staffing software for healthcare organisations that enable financial savings and deliver practical data analytics.
 But, we also need to focus on facilitating great experiences for every person who interacts with health and care services.

 Achieving this requires the enabling of flexible working across system providers, access to a skills-dependent array of work opportunities, and, ultimately, helping every worker to feel valued, encouraged and supported.